I offer editing for novels, full-length non-fiction manuscripts, novellas, short stories, and children’s books.

 Types of Edits

 Every editor has their own definitions for the different types of editing.
-Click on the type of editing you’re interested in for more information on what I include and a price calculator for your project’s word count.
-And, of course, just let me know if you have any questions.
+Click on the type of editing you’re interested in for more information on what I include and, of course, just let me know if you have any questions.

 Proofreading – A proofread is a final check of a finished manuscript to catch errors that slipped through earlier editing stages.